etw3gh/sunshinelistscraper/README.md

 ### ripsfolder

-full path for where you want the downloaded data and process text files to reside.
+full path for where you want the downloaded data and processed text files to reside.

 it will be created for you